RoaaM/problem5/README.md

 # Time Series Data

+you can run this code in jupyter notebook using visual studio code or anaconda.
 In this task I analyse a time series data and visualize it.

 then I did the required preprocessing and split the data to 0.80% training and 0.20% testing to make it good for training the xgboost regressor model and make prediction.